wjcchwsk/BranchEx/Index.md

 ---

-## How to Use QuickNote
+## How to Use NoteMaster

 ### Step 1: Open the App
-- Open the QuickNote app from your device's home screen.
+- Open the NoteMaster app from your device's home screen.

 ### Step 2: Create a New Note
 1. Tap the **New Note** button.